 Another option would be to plan a menu, shop for the groceries, and deliver them to the House for a staff member to prepare.
 However you choose to participate in the Meals That Heals Curbside program, please know that we are thoroughly grateful for your support.
 Your kindness and generosity in providing the evening meal make you a contributor in what is often the best part of our families’ day.

-To account for the days when a meal is not prepared, we are looking for donations to fill those gaps.
-Things like frozen casseroles, boxed meals, and the like, would be greatly appreciated.
-Please contact Laurie Cope at email@example.com if you are willing to support our families in this way.
+Food items such as frozen casseroles, boxed meals, and the like, would be greatly appreciated.
+Please contact Laurie Cope at firstname.lastname@example.org if you are willing to support our families in this way.

 At RMHC, Meals That Heal is the cornerstone of our House program, relying completely on people within the community to keep it up and running.
 As a Meals That Heal volunteer, you provide so much more than just food: you provide families with time to decompress with others after a tough day at the hospital, with the comfort and warmth of a home-cooked meal and conversation shared with families and members of the Omaha community.
 You provide them with extra support during some of their most challenging times.

 Everyone can volunteer!
 Families, groups of friends, university and high school student groups, businesses, churches, and civic organizations alike volunteer to cook for our families.
 We only ask that during flu season (November 1 – April 1) all volunteers be over the age of 18.

 Meals That Heal volunteers work as a group (up to 10 people) to plan menus, purchase ingredients and prepare meals in our House’s fully-equipped kitchen.
 ALL food must be prepared in our kitchen or brought directly from a commercial kitchen, with the exception of prepared food from a grocery store.
 We are not able to serve par-baked or pre-prepared food.
 For other FAQs please read through our Meals That Heal Information Sheet, where you’ll find all other guidelines.